Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Introduction

+This multi-component design pattern poses a challenge for recommendation fairness: how should each team build their models to make the end-ranking seen by the user meet fairness goals?
+Nearly all of the research on training-time improvements for fairness has assumed that the ``system'' that we are improving is a single differentiable model \cite{DBLP:conf/icml/AgarwalBD0W18,beutel2019putting, DBLP:conf/kdd/BeutelCDQWWHZHC19,singh2019policy,narasimhan2019pairwise,pmlr-v54-zafar17a}\footnote{Note, we focus on training-time improvements because serving-time changes typically require knowing demographics at serving-time, which is often not possible \cite{beutel2019putting}.}.
+As a result, an obvious guess is to train each model in the recommender system to itself meet a ranking fairness goal.
+Unfortunately, recent research on fairness in classification showed that even if two classifiers are ``fair,'' a combination of their predictions can still be ``unfair'' \cite{dwork2018fairness,cynthia2018}.
+Known as the compositional fairness problem, this presents a significant open question for recommenders: does recommendation fairness compose in our modular recommender systems?

+In this paper, we study the compositional recommender fairness problem both from a worst-case lens and a data-driven average-case lens.
+First, we demonstrate that recommendation fairness, unfortunately, \emph{is not guaranteed} to compose, which suggests a significant obstacle for building real-world recommender systems for fairness.

-\paragraph{A motivating example.} To better concretize the problem, consider the hypothetical example of a large-scale recommendation system for books, like the one described in \cite{fairness_book18}.
-The recommender system has the following components: \begin{itemize} \item $pCTR$: one that predicts click through rate on a book \item $pRating$: one that predicts the star rating given a clicked book \end{itemize} Let the fairness goal be demographic parity in \textit{ranking exposure}.
-For example, the ranking of the composite score should not systematically differ between \textit{white} and \textit{non-white} authors.
-Each component could be made ``fair" with respect to author demographics through recent mitigation methods \cite{tolga2016, DBLP:conf/kdd/SinghJ18, beutel2019putting, DBLP:conf/kdd/BeutelCDQWWHZHC19}.
+\paragraph{A motivating example.} To make the problem concrete, consider the hypothetical example of a recommendation system for books (e.g., \cite{fairness_book18}) that wants to rank items by expected user satisfaction.
+It can be built with two components: (1) $pCTR = P({\rm click})$: one that predicts click-through rate on a book; (2) $pRating = E[{\rm rating} | {\rm click}]$: one that predicts the star rating given a book was clicked, akin to \cite{xiao2018}.
+With these components, items can then be ranked by: Let the fairness goal be demographic parity in \textit{ranking exposure} \cite{DBLP:conf/kdd/SinghJ18}.
+That is, the ranking of the composite score should not systematically differ between \textit{white} and \textit{non-white} authors.
+Each component could be made ``fair'' with respect to author demographics through recent mitigation methods \cite{DBLP:conf/kdd/BeutelCDQWWHZHC19,singh2019policy,narasimhan2019pairwise}.
 What does this mean for the demographic parity on the ranked composite scores?

-\paragraph{A simple counter-example.} In the example above, it may feel intuitive to assume that if each component gives equal exposure to each group, the overall system should as well.
-We give a simple example here showing this is not the case.
-Assume we have the following $4$ books in each column:
+It may feel intuitive to assume that if each component gives equal exposure to each group, the overall system should as well.
+Here we show through an example that this is not the case.
+Assume we have $4$ books with author demographics in the header of each column:

-Each component exposes books from each group equally: if we rank scores for $pCTR$, we get [non-white, white, white, non-white].
-If we rank $pRating$, we get [non-white, white, white, non-white].
-When the two components are multiplied together to form the composite score, we get the ranking: [white, white, non-white, non-white].
-This composite ranking does not have demographic parity, even though all individual component rankings do.